Home Men's Basketball

 GW Men's Basketball vs. La Salle (2/29/12)

-Mike Lonergan is in his second season as head coach for men's basketball at the George Washington University.
-Despite a 10-21 overall record in his first season in Foggy Bottom in 2011-12, Lonergan has reestablished a recruiting pipeline in the fertile DC metro area, as well as on the international scene, both of which are expected to pay big dividends for the Colonials during his tenure.
+Lonergan has reestablished a recruiting pipeline in the fertile D.C. metro area, as well as on the international scene, both of which have paid big dividends for the Colonials during his tenure.

 Lonergan came to GW after six seasons as the head coach at Vermont, where he led one of the most successful mid-major programs in the nation.
 Under his leadership, Vermont achieved a 126-68 overall record and 69-27 conference record, both the best in the America East Conference.
 Vermont captured three America East regular season championships, in 2007, 2009 and 2011, and appeared in three America East Championship games, in 2006, 2007 and 2010, winning the title in 2010.
 He guided the Catamounts to the 2010 NCAA Tournament and twice to the National Invitation Tournament (NIT), in 2007 and 2011.
 At Vermont, Lonergan also served as Director of the Vermont Basketball Camp, holding two sold out sessions each summer.